Contents

 st paul's cathedral architecture

-The two-storey body of the church and its walls are made of granite stone, in the shape of a Greek cross with nearly equal length arms.
-The exterior wall serves a dual purpose of supporting the buttresses of the vault, and providing a beautiful appearance of the cathedral when viewed rising above buildings of the height of the 17th-century city.
+The two-story body of the church and its walls are made of granite stone, in the shape of a Greek cross with nearly equal-length arms.
+The exterior wall supports the buttresses of the vault and provides a beautiful appearance when viewed, rising above buildings of the 17th-century city.
 You can still see the building of St Paul’s Cathedral from across the River Thames.
-You can also see the Corinthian pillars and windows between them on the exteriors.
+You can also see the Corinthian pillars and windows between them from far.

-St. Paul's Cathedral interiors were designed with unobstructed views of the altar and pulpit so that all the visitors would be able to see and hear the Mass.
+St Paul's Cathedral interiors were designed with unobstructed views of the altar and pulpit so that all visitors would be able to see and hear the Mass.
 Light floods into the cathedral interiors through the 24 large windows in the dome and the rose windows in the transept.

 st paul's cathedral architecture